 Knowing about these biotypes can help us take action, because when we recognize patterns in ourselves in the ways we think, feel, and behave in moments of extreme stress, we can intentionally respond to our stress in ways that better serve us.
 We can learn strategies for building resilience and managing stress before it boils over and harms our mental health.
 Williams believes the more you understand about your own brain, the better equipped you are to live the life you want.

-Throughout the month of October and beyond, in this special section you’ll hear from celebrities like Taraji P. Henson and Melinda Gates, who are opening up about their own stressors, signs of overstress, and the small, everyday steps that boost their mental well-being.
+In this special section you’ll hear from celebrities like Taraji P. Henson and Melinda Gates, who are opening up about their own stressors, signs of overstress, and the small, everyday steps that boost their mental well-being.
 And you’ll find pieces from thought leaders offering upstream solutions for the mental health issues many of us face, including tips for dealing with anxiety in the workplace, financial stress, loneliness, the specific stress racial minorities face, and much more.

 You may be wondering: So what are some of the actions I can take each day to protect and improve my mental health?
 Here are some science-backed tips that Thrive Global and Stanford Medicine have created together to help you identify your stressors, recognize your patterns and warning signs of overstress, and take action to improve your life.
 The first three tips are designed to help you identify your thought patterns under negative stress and adopt an action-oriented mindset.
 The Microsteps that follow will help you take action.